FelicianoTech/hugo-theme-lean-launch-page/README.md

 Set `mailchimpURL` in your Hugo config to enable an email form on your page allowing you to collect signups from visitors.
 This how is how you build your launch list for your product.

+#### Getting the URL

+To get the MailChimp URL, go to your list on MailChimp, click "Signup forms", and select "Embedded forms".
+In the "Copy/paste onto your site" text area, you'll see HTMl that says `<form action="`.
+The URL that follows is what you want.

 ## Contribute

 This theme is under active development.
 Found a bug?
 Have feedback?
 Let us know on GitHub.